mscatdk/Configuration/Linux/README.md

  # Delete all files older than 1 day
  find /path/to/files* -mtime +1 -exec rm {} \;

  # Print commands in script before they are executed
  bash -x [script name]

+ # Use nmap to scan IP range for machines with port 22 open
+ nmap -sV -p [port] 10.0.0.1-255
 ```

 ## htpasswd